-Miroma Bunbilla program
+Miroma Bunbilla Program

 The Miroma Bunbilla Program consists of the following activities:

-For the MSA, you'll rotate through a circuit of stations discussing various scenarios with an interviewer and/or undertaking various activities.
+For the MSA, you'll rotate through a circuit of online stations discussing various scenarios with an interviewer and/or undertaking various activities.

 During the week you'll participate in a series of compulsory online pre-admission activities, such as:

 - Problem-Based Learning (PBL) tutorials: In small groups you’ll collaborate with your peers and facilitator to work through scenarios / working problems applicable to clinical practice

 - Anatomy and basic science resource sessions: This will entail working through an Anatomy worksheet relating to the PBL, with support from the team

 - Prepare for a short verbal presentation (VIVA) based on your PBL: Further detail will be provided during the program

 As part of the pre-entry program, you'll be given the opportunity to meet staff from the Discipline of Aboriginal and Torres Strait Islander Health, School of Medicine and Public Health and have the chance to talk to medicine students about their experiences of studying medicine through the Joint Medical Program.
 During the week, you'll have the opportunity to confirm your preferred study location – either the University of Newcastle (Callaghan or Gosford) or the University of New England (Armidale).

 What you'll need for the Miroma Bunbilla